smb-h/dnsmod/README.md

 # DNSMod
 Fastest and easiest tool to update system wide *DNS* with help of some predefined providers.
+Here is a list of providers that are currently supported:
  - [Shecan](https://shecan.ir/)
  - [Cloudflare](https://www.cloudflare.com/dns/)
  - [Google](https://developers.google.com/speed/public-dns/)